 Name of the programme: Computer Science

-Degree awarded: "diplomirani inženir računalništva in informatike (UN)" equiv. to B.Sc. in Computer Science
+Degree awarded: “magister inženir računalništva in informatike” equiv. to a Master’s degree in Computer Science

 Mode of study: full-time